cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

      for C#.
    - Available are the .NET crypto provider, and libraries like GMP and Crypto++ via wrappers.
-   - The alpha version, published in April 2008, is dedicated to developers.
+   - The first alpha version, published in April 2008, is dedicated to developers.
-     The first beta version (for developers and end users) is planned for late summer 2008.
+     The first alpha version (for developers and end users) is planned for end of July 2008.
      With the release version of CT2 the development of CrypTool 1.x will be discontinued.
    - Further developers and ambitious graphical designers are more